 Simms Challenger Slip-On

 With a cuff height of 5 inches, this boot from Simms is a little shorter than most ankle boots, which come to 6 inches.
 It has a grid fleece lining that is warm and comfy but retains breathability.
-Fishermen are finding these boots do double duty as around around-the-yard beaters.
+Fishermen are finding these boots do double duty as around-the-yard beaters.

 Columbia PFG Pro Sport